mobamba1/SFIA2/README.md

 ![Test4](SFIA%202/service4.PNG)

 ## Refactored
 I had included selinium to do the integration testing.
 This will simulate how a user would use the application.
 Which tested both add and delete button.
+Because of this we were able to identify if the crub functions that I had implemented were working as intended which can be seen in the logs. (create, read and delete)
 ![Test5](SFIA%202/integration.PNG)

 # Deployment